awsdocs/amazon-s3-user-guide/doc_source/configure-metrics-filter.md

 1. Choose **Save**\.

 You have now created a metrics configuration for request metrics on a subset of the objects in an Amazon S3 bucket\.
 About 15 minutes after CloudWatch begins tracking these request metrics, you can see graphs for the metrics in both the Amazon S3 or CloudWatch consoles\.
 You can also request metrics at the bucket level\.
-For information, see [How Do I Configure Request Metrics for an S3 Bucket?](configure-metrics.md)
+For information, see [How do I configure request metrics for an S3 Bucket?](configure-metrics.md)